Captivity-Escape Games as a Means for Safety in Online Motion Generation: Addressing , , and by Means of a Captivity-Escape Game of Kind

-For a specific pair of planning and tracking models, the mapping $ \overline{\manifBarr}(\sSizeScap) $ can be determined from offline optimizing $ \pp $ subject to \eqref{eq:dderrmeas}, \eqref{eq:barr_inside_scap}, \eqref{eq:goes_int}, and \eqref{eq:manifold} for different $ \sSizeScap \geq \sSizeScap_{\min} $. \begin{remark} If the tracking model is powerful enough to always remain within some distance from the planning model, $ \Zcap $ exists \autocite{herbert.2017}, \autocite{chen.2021}.
-Thus, $ \overline{\manifBarr}(\sSizeScap) $ exists for a proper pair of planning and tracking models, if $ \Sbnup $ is nonempty and $ \pp $ enables to sufficiently restrict $ \admissX\indlf $, $ \admissU\indlf $, and $ \vmp\indlf $ (see Definition~\ref{def:pp}). \end{remark} \begin{remark} If desired, additional requirements can be considered by means of suitable objectives or constraints when determining $ \overline\manifBarr(\sSizeScap) $ (e.g., maximizing the extent of $ \Zcap $, etc.). \end{remark}
+For a specific pair of low-fidelity and high-fidelity models, the mapping $ \overline{\vcondSol}(\sizeScap) $ can be determined from offline optimizing $ \pp $ subject to \eqref{eq:dderrmeas}, \eqref{eq:barr_inside_scap}, \eqref{eq:goes_int}, and \eqref{eq:manifold} for different $ \sizeScap \geq \sizeScap_{\min} $. \begin{remark} If the low-fidelity model is powerful enough to always remain within some distance from the high-fidelity model, $ \Szcap $ exists \autocite{herbert.2017}, \autocite{chen.2021}.
+Thus, $ \overline{\vcondSol}(\sizeScap) $ exists for a proper pair of low-fidelity and high-fidelity models, if $ \SBIP $ is nonempty and $ \pp $ enables sufficiently restricting $ \admissX[\denoteLf] $, $ \admissU[\denoteLf] $, and $ \vmp[\denoteLf] $. \end{remark} \begin{remark} If desired, additional requirements can be considered by means of suitable objectives or constraints when determining $ \overline\vcondSol(\sizeScap) $ (e.g., requiring $ \SCRegion $ to be a connected set). \end{remark}